MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

    When you have finished making exceptions, select **Next**.

-**Step 5: Exclude meetings by topic** - Use the subject lines of meetings to identify and exclude meetings that are not work related.
+5. **Exclude meetings by topic** - Use the subject lines of meetings to identify and exclude meetings that are not work related.
 The left side of the page lists several categories of common keywords, grouped by topic, that you can select to exclude.

 Workplace Analytics also preselects some topics for you.
 For example, in the following illustration, **Administrative**, **Medical**, and **Out of Office** are selected for exclusion: